VCityTeam/UD-Imuv/README.md

 Imuv:
 ![layout_demo_full](./Doc/Devel/Pictures/imuv_layout.png)

-Before to push your modifications run:
+Before to push your modifications, check check if your code respect eslint rules and if your application build correctly.
+For that you can use the following command:

 ```
 npm run travis
 ```

-To check if eslint and the webpack command run well

-### Docker

-You can find DockerFile in this repo [UD-Imuv-docker](https://github.com/VCityTeam/UD-Imuv-docker)